k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09c_table_level_connectors.md

 ## Update TableLevelDefinitions MTable

-The installment of a K2exchange connector adds a dedicated TableLevelDefinitions file for the connector.
+Installing a K2exchange connector adds a dedicated TableLevelDefinitions file for the connector.

 **Example — TableLevelDefinitions___mongodb**: